jbconway/INST377FinalProject/docs/README.md

 http://localhost:3000/recipes

 Both of these endpoints are used by the frontend to display data and save data entered by a user

+# How to run this application on a server
+To run this application use the following command in the supabaseFinalProject folder:
+Command:
+cd supabaseFinalProject
+npm start

+The default port is localhost:3000

 # A clear set of expectations around known bugs and a road-map for future development
 Bugs